Welcome to my homepage!!

 Naoto Ohsaka, Takanori Maehara, and Ken-ichi Kawarabayashi.

-ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (SIGKDD 2015).
+ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2015).

 Paper Slide